ranhaogong/Robust-Building-Wireframe-Reconstruction/README.md

 Official implementation of
 **“Robust Building Wireframe Reconstruction: A Hypergraph and Transformer-Enhanced Framework for Large-Scale and Real-World Urban Point Clouds”**

 🥈 Won 2st place in Building3D Challenge at CVPR2025.
-🔥 Accepted by International Journal of Remote Sensing
+🔥 Accepted by International Journal of Remote Sensing.

 ## 📌 Abstract